hildebra/Rarefaction/Readme.md

 This file contains the column sums of all samples.
 It can be used to estimate well suited rarefaction depth.

 ### Temporary files
-If the mode `rare_lowMem` is used, temporary files will be produced to reduce RAM usage.
+If the mode `memory` is used, temporary files will be produced to reduce RAM usage.
 Thus the input matrix will be first split into its columns and each column will be written into a single file.
 Those file will then be loaded again and deleted after the software is finished using them.

-Temporary files will also be created if `NoOfMatrices > 0` and `tmpStore = 1 (default)`.
+Temporary files will also be created if `-w > 0`.
 In this case the vectors of the rarefied tables will be stored on disk as binary before merging them to tables.
+Thi can be prevented by using the `-ns` flag.

 In both cases RAM usage is drastically reduced and the load on the local drive is substantially higher.